 If you’re dreaming about creating truly memorable images, there are a number of things to keep in mind.
 Below are some expert tips on how to select the right photographer and plan the essential photoshoot details to give you the results you’re looking for: beautiful images that you will love for a lifetime.
 Let’s get started!

 Feeling a little overwhelmed?
 It’s no wonder.
-There are already so many things to think about when planning a wedding and – let’s face it – the market is saturated with potential photographers.
+There are already so many things to think about when planning a wedding and – let’s face it – the market is saturated with potential engagement and wedding photographers in Wichita, KS.
 So, how do you go about picking the right one?
 As you begin to explore your options, there are several important elements to consider.

 To begin, take a look at the potential photographer’s wedding portfolio, website, and all social media outlets.
 “It amazes me how many people inquire about the packages before they even looked over the galleries or blogs of weddings,” says Cassie Boyce, Photographer & Media Manager, Complete Weddings + Events Springfield, MO.
 “If you are not a fan of the style or gallery of work, it is a waste of your time to get pricing from that photographer.”